LedFx/LedFx/docs/trouble.rst

 WLED
 ++++

-  - Sending data, WLED going into E1.31 mode but lights not working?
+  - Sending data, WLED going into E1.31 mode but lights aren't working?

     - Try turning off multicast and setting the start universe to 1.